 3. Currency Headwinds In-line with Guidance: Viewer identified the changes in currency valuation that adversely affected Facebook’s financial profile; however it’s worth noting Facebook had warned investors about emerging currency pressure in their Q2 call:

 Lowering guidance in Q2 was very significant to the company’s overall profile, as it was the first revenue miss for the tech-giant in over three years.
 While it would be unrealistic to expect the story to change substantially after only one quarter,a better quarter highlighted by optimism in newer products bode well for investors.
 The highlights of last week’s call suggest the monetization of WhatsApp,Stories, and Messenger will be a key gauge in evaluating the next quarter’s call in addition to the company’s progress addressing security concerns.

-Start a free trial of Amenity Viewer today to analyze earnings call transcriptions and enable you to spot outliers, identify critical insights, and understand key drivers.
+Join the Amenity Viewer Beta Program today to analyze earnings call transcriptions and enable you to spot outliers, identify critical insights, and understand key drivers.

+This communication does not represent investment advice.
 Transcript text provided by S&P Global Market Intelligence.
-Copyright ©2018.
-All rights reserved.

 Copyright ©2019.
 All rights reserved.